beehive-lab/TornadoVM/docs/source/simple-start.rst

   $ tornado -m tornado.examples/uk.ac.manchester.tornado.examples.compute.MatrixMultiplication1D

-Use the following command to identify the ids of the Tornado-compatible heterogeneous devices:
+Use the following command to identify the ``ids`` of the devices that are being discovered by TornadoVM:

 .. code-block:: bash

   $ tornado --devices

-Tornado device output corresponds to:
+Every device discovered by TornadoVM is associated with a pair of ``id`` numbers that correspond to the type of driver and the specific device, as follows:

 .. code-block:: bash